PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 #### Measuring POST performance

-The `autocannon` load tester can also test POST request, we simply have to add a few flags.
+The `autocannon` load tester can also profile POST request, we simply have to add a few flags.

 Let's modify our `server.js` file so it can handle POST request at an endpoint we'll call `/echo`.